kumori-systems/dashboard/README.md

 build - Generally it's about webpack configuration.

 src - Source files.

+dist - This folder will appear when the `npm run dist` is executed.

 static - Static folder provided with the compiled source files.
 Here go things like images or static css or other compiled libraries.